 In particular Rees places the Levellers at the centre of the debates of 1647 when the nation was gripped by the question of what to do with the defeated Charles I. Without the Levellers and Agitators’ fortitude and well-organised opposition history may have avoided the regicide and missed its revolutionary moment.
 The legacy of the Levellers can be seen in the modern struggles for freedom and democracy across the world.

-“A profound and scholarly account of the Levellers – the nonconformist republican radicals who clashed first with the monarch and then with Oliver Cromwell himself.
-The book combines the military-political history of the English revolution with an account of the social and ideological struggles that produced, out of the backstreets of 17th-century London, one of modernity's first revolutionary social movements.”
+“A profound and scholarly account of the Levellers … The book combines the military-political history of the English revolution with an account of the social and ideological struggles that produced, out of the backstreets of seventeenth-century London, one of modernity’s first revolutionary social movements.”

 “Rees likes his subjects, as should anyone who values democracy and social justice.
 This is not just a readable narrative, explaining the development of the Levellers, but an inspirational romance for the political left, and a timely one.
 It’s a remarkable story because its actors are remarkable.”